 A collection of recordings is housed on the third floor of the Ingram Library, adjacent to the music scores.
-Students may listen to records, cassette tapes, and compact discs at listening stations located in carrels on the first floor of the library's west wall.
+Students may listen to compact discs or digital files at listening stations located in carrels on the first floor of the library's west wall.
 Recordings and scores may also be checked out of the library on a limited basis.

 Numerous computers are available for student use in the Ingram Library and in various academic buildings on campus.
 The Humanities Building houses computer labs for general use in HUM 145.
 The Music Technology (MIDI) Lab is located in HUM 141.

 The Music Technology (MIDI) Lab is dedicated to support instruction in music theory, aural skills, composition, improvisation, orchestration, arranging, music education, and music technology.
 Music History, Literature, and Music Appreciation courses are supported by computers in the MIDI Lab and the open labs.

 Access to the MIDI Lab is obtained through enrollment in the appropriate music courses and by virtue of having music-major status.
 Instruction on the use of the computers and the music software is provided within the content of the courses that use this technology.

 University-owned instruments are intended for use in West Georgia music classes.
 If enrolled in the appropriate course, students may check out instruments for use in instrumental ensembles, instrumental classes, or applied study with university faculty.